 How Does Market Making Work?

-To begin with, it is vital to understand that market makers have no inherent interests whatsoever in regards to the commodities that passes through them.
+To begin with, it is vital to understand that market makers have no inherent interests whatsoever in regards to the commodities that pass through them.
 This doesn’t mean that they do not benefit from the market making process in any way otherwise nobody will get involved in such activities.
 These intermediaries basically buy commodities from willing sellers and sell them to potential and interested buyers at a markup price.

 For instance, a market maker will buy a financial commodity at $200 and offer to sell it at $205.
 Similarly, a market maker will take up an offer to buy financial commodities at $205 from a potential buyer and offer to buy the same from a willing seller at $200.

 From the above illustrations, you will realize that there is a $5 dollar difference between the bid price and the ask price.
-Market makers benefit from that difference which is commonly referred to as “spread”.
+Market makers benefit from that difference, which is commonly referred to as “spread”.
 Considering that market makers services are mostly needed in presumably difficult market times combined with the understanding that financial markets are characterized by unforeseeable instabilities, market makers usually get to determine the ask as well as bid prices in order to cushion themselves from risks that might result to quite devastating losses.
-They can also adjust their offers to match the prevailing market condition which again helps them mitigate the risks of accruing losses.
+They can also adjust their offers to match the prevailing market conditions which again helps them mitigate the risks of accruing losses.